-This is a difficult question and the answer really depends on many factors.
+Whether the Swiss franc will rise or drop in the future is a difficult question and the answer really depends on many factors.
 The best way to consider an exchange rate’s relative value is to look at the rate’s history.

 For example, the following table looks at the change in the CHF to USD exchange rate to the present day for periods going back 10 years: